-Table of Contents
+Contents

-Introduction Page 2
+1. Introduction 2

-Aims and Objectives and Strategies to achieve them Page 2
+2. Aims And Objectives and Strategies To Achieve Them 2

-Definition of Roles Page 4
+3. Definition of Roles 4

-Promoting Positive Behaviour Page 5
+4. Promoting Positive Behaviour 5

-Recognition and Rewards Page 8
+5. Recognition and Rewards 7

-Consequences of Poor Behaviour Page 8
+6. Consequences of Poor Behaviour 8

-Head's Disciplinary Hearing Page 11
+7. Head's Disciplinary Hearing 11

-Corporal Punishment Page 11
+8. Corporal Punishment 11

-Appendix 1 - School Rules Page 12

-Appendix 2 - House Points and Minuses Page 13

-Appendix 3 - House Point System Page 14